pascallohrer/trivia/results.md

 - Return an empty result set in case no match is found
 - Find all results for multiple filter values
 - Find only the correct results for a text+number filter combined

+## The API
+The API offers a single endpoint `/api/v1/trivia` which only supports `GET`.
+The following query parameters are supported:
+- `text`: Filters the trivia bits for any that contain either of the comma-separated values provided in the parameter.
+- `number`: Filters the trivia bits for any that exactly match any of the comma-separated values provided in the parameter.
+- `random`: Returns a random selection from the actual results.
+This parameter is interpreted as an integer, defaulting to 1 for invalid values (including values less than 1).
+This value is the number of results returned, where each result is randomly picked from the full set of actual results based on the other filters.
+Duplicates are allowed and the returned array will always contain exactly the number of records passed as value to this parameter (unless there are no records to pick from).

+The returned value is a JSON-encoded array sent with the HTTP status `OK`.
+If no records are found, the response will instead have HTTP status `Not Found`.
+In case any errors occur during database access, the error and request data will be logged and the response will have HTTP status `Internal Server Error`.

+Examples:
+- `api/v1/trivia?number=3,6,4e93&text=number`
+  - This will return all entries for the numbers 3, 6 and 4e93 that contain the word "number" in their text.
+- `api/v1/trivia?random=hell_yeah`
+  - This will default to the value 1 and return one random entry from the entire dataset

+Tests are shortened here, covering only the `random` filter.
+In production, they should cover all filters, similarly to the Database tests.
+For this purpose, the mockDB would need to be expanded to allow text search, which is currently ignored at this point.
+Since the functionality's entry point lies in the `router` package, this is where the tests are located, but they cover the `handlers` package implicitly.